Nicole Scherzinger Wows In Tight Black Corset With Poofy Train

 On the end next to Roberts, Bachar stunned in a low-cut vest top with hot pants.
 The “Wait a Minute” hitmaker wowed in a sheer skirt over the top of the pants and wore tights underneath.
 She rocked her fiery red curly hair down and placed one hand on her hip.

-On the other end, Sutta opted for her brunette hair to be up in a high ponytail.
+On the other end, Sutta opted to wear her brunette hair up in a high ponytail.
 She sported a strapless corset top and paired the ensemble with a short poofy tutu skirt.
 Like Bachar, she put her hand on her hip and flashed a huge smile.

-In the third and final frame, Scherzinger posed along again in front of the same plain white backdrop.
-She was captured posing over-the-shoulder and looked directly at the camera lens with a strong expression on her face.
+In the third and final frame, Scherzinger posed alone again, in front of the same plain white backdrop.
+She posed while looking over her shoulder and stared directly at the camera lens with a strong expression on her face.

 In the span of 14 hours, her post racked up more than 165,000 likes and over 950 comments, proving to be popular with her 4.4 million followers.